lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 2.5 Now use the ADQL interace to perform the join on SSObjectID between the uploaded table and the DP0.3 table.
 Start over at the main portal interface and click the upper right botton called "Edit ADQL".
 It will navigate to a page to manually type in the ADQL query.
 Make sure the button is clicked that says "Insert fully-qualified column names (recommended for table joins)".
 Click the "Add" button and navigate to the user-supplied catalog (Here, use the above catalog of IDs from earlier in Step 2).
 Once loaded, the catalog should appear in the schema browser on the left under the "TAP_UPLOAD" folder.

 2.6 Add the uploaded table to the ADQL query build.
 Click the + box next to TAP_UPLOAD in the browser schema, and click the "upload_table" folder.
 It should populate the ADQL code to search the catalog that was uploaded to the right (clicking search now will just return the list of IDs contained in the catalog).
-Then, you can type in your query to search the DP0.3 catalogs for objects that match ssObjectIds, using a JOIN:
+Then, type in the following query to search the DP0.3 catalogs for objects that match ssObjectIds, using a JOIN:

 .. code-block:: SQL